menuclose

 Winners Summary

-Company Accepts IT Residents Overall Rating Minimum Deposit Average Spread EUR/USD - Standard
+Company Accepts IT Residents Overall Rating Minimum Deposit Average spread (EUR/USD) - Standard account

 IG logoIG

-Platform: IG’s proprietary web and mobile platforms are among some of the best I’ve tested.
-The browser-based platform is fast, intuitive, and packed with features like advanced charting, integrated Reuters news, economic calendars, and customizable watchlists.
-The IG Trading app offers a similarly polished experience on mobile.
-Advanced traders can also use MetaTrader 4, ProRealTime, or API access for algo and custom trading setups.
+Platforms: IG's proprietary web platform is fast, intuitive, and packed with features like advanced charting, integrated Reuters news, economic calendars, and customizable watchlists.
+The IG Trading app offers a similarly polished experience on mobile and took home our 2026 Annual Award for #1 Mobile App.
+Advanced traders can also tap into MetaTrader 4, ProRealTime, or IG's API for algorithmic and custom trading setups.

-Pricing: Spreads on major pairs like EUR/USD start from 0.6 pips, and IG uses a spread-only pricing model, so no commissions on standard forex trades.
-While the minimum deposit is typically around €300, IG’s combination of platform quality, strong regulation, and research tools makes it a top-tier choice for Italian traders.
+Pricing: Spreads on major pairs like EUR/USD start from 0.6 pips, with IG using a spread-only pricing model and no commissions on standard forex trades.
+While the minimum deposit is around €300, IG's combination of platform depth, strong regulation, and research tools makes it a top-tier choice for traders who want a long-term home for their trading.

-Company Accepts IT Residents Overall Rating Minimum Deposit Average Spread EUR/USD - Standard
+Company Accepts IT Residents Overall Rating Minimum Deposit Average spread (EUR/USD) - Standard account

 Interactive Brokers logoInteractive Brokers

-Platform: IBKR’s flagship platform, Trader Workstation (TWS), is built for serious traders.
-It supports multi-asset trading, advanced charting, risk analytics, and custom algorithmic strategies.
-For those who prefer a more user-friendly interface, IBKR Desktop and IBKR Mobile offer excellent alternatives with modern layouts and synced watchlists.
+Platforms: IBKR's flagship platform, Trader Workstation (TWS), is built for serious traders, with programmable order types, algorithmic strategy support, advanced charting, and real-time risk analytics.
+For traders who prefer a more approachable interface, IBKR Desktop and IBKR Mobile offer cleaner layouts with synced watchlists and account access across devices.

-Pricing: Forex spreads are among the tightest in the industry, with EUR/USD averaging 0.2 pips, and commission-based trading.
+Pricing: Forex spreads on EUR/USD are among the tightest in the industry, averaging 0.2 pips plus a low commission.
 A $2 minimum commission per side applies, which means smaller trade sizes may incur higher effective costs.
-There’s no required minimum deposit, and active traders benefit from volume-based pricing discounts.
-If you’re looking for institutional-grade tools and low fees, IBKR is a strong choice.
+There's no required minimum deposit, and active traders benefit from volume-based pricing discounts.
+For traders prioritizing institutional-grade tools and low fees, IBKR is a top-tier option.

-Company Accepts IT Residents Overall Rating Minimum Deposit Average Spread EUR/USD - Standard
+Company Accepts IT Residents Overall Rating Minimum Deposit Average spread (EUR/USD) - Standard account

 Saxo logoSaxo